m1chelle7/vandyhacks-inventory/README.md

 Key features include: <br />

-**Inventory Management:** The app enables efficient management of inventory items essential for Vandyhacks events.
+**Inventory Management:** The app enables efficient management of inventory items essential for Vandyhacks events. <br />
 **Streamlined Interface:** I designed the app with a focus on simplicity and efficiency.
 Users can quickly find the information they need without navigating through cluttered menus or complex interfaces, enhancing productivity.

 ## Demo